 Always monitor your sound with sound-isolating form-fitting earbuds or over-the-ear headphones and adjust input levels to avoid excessive peaking.
-Enable the limiter on your recorder so that any stray peaks are squashed before they become distortion.
-Basic sound recording turns out to be a more difficult technical hurdle that basic camerawork, however, the time you invest getting a grip on location sound recording will pay off with much better video.
-Remember, sound is half of the picture.
+Enable the limiter on your recorder so that any stray peaks are squashed before they become distorted.
+Basic sound recording turns out to be a more difficult technical hurdle that basic camerawork, however, the time you invest in getting a grip on-location sound recording will pay off with a much better video.
+Remember, the sound is half of the picture.
 Really.
 So practice shooting sound and picture before you shoot your first interview.

 3. Camera support matters